Choose another writer in this calendar:

 However, he was rejected for physical reasons.
 Later he defended

 From 1924 Friedell cooperated with Max Reinhardt and acted in his productions at the Vienna Burgtheater and in Berlin at the Deutschen Theater.
 In Vienna Friedell worked also as the codirector of Intimes Theater.
-In 1923 Friedell had a major role in Molière's Imaginary Invalid in Reinhardt's Schloss Leopoldskron in Salzburg.
-On stage spoke with a typical Viennese accent which was difficult to understand for the German theater audience.
+He had a major role in Molière's Imaginary Invalid, produced by Reinhardt in 1923 at his own Schloss Leopoldskron in Salzburg.
+On stage he spoke with a typical Viennese accent which was difficult to understand for the German theater audience.
 Die Judastragödie (1920), produced in the Vienna Burgtheater in 1923, portrayed Judas as a hero.
-It was followed by a prose work, Das Jesusproblem (1921).
 The play was performed only eight times.
+To the surprise of the Catholic authorities, Fiedell undertook to prove in his prose work, Das Jesusproblem (1921), the real and divine existence of Christ.
+Later it was republished as Der historische Jesus Christus.

-Friedell's film, drama and literary criticism appeared in magazines and newspapers such as Schaubühne, published in Berlin, Fackel, establised by Karl Kraus, and Neuen Wiener Journal.
-Friedell also translated or edited works by Emerson, Hebbel, Lichtenberg, Carlyle, Hans Christian Andersen, Johann Nestroy, and Macaulay.
+Friedell's film, drama and literary criticism appeared in magazines and newspapers such as Schaubühne and Berliner Zeitung am Mittag, published in Berlin, Die Fackel, establised by Karl Kraus, and Neuen Wiener Journal.
+He stated in an opening speech to a film screening, that the cinema is "a very precise and characteristic expression of out time.
+First of all, the cinema is brief and rapid, almost as if its presentations were written in code, and it stops for nothing.
+It has a compact, precise, and military-like quality about it." ('Prologue Before the Film (1912-13),' in The Promise of Cinema: German Film Theory, 1907-1933, edited by Anton Kaes, Nicholas Baer, and Michael Cowan, 2016, p.
+179) Friedell also translated or edited works by Emerson, Hebbel, Lichtenberg, Carlyle, Hans Christian Andersen, Johann Nestroy, and Macaulay.
 In 1914 Friedell published a translation of Carlyle's On Heroes, Hero Worship and the Heroic History, which emphasizes the role of the individual in history.

 between Friedell and Wells's secretary.
 Friedell's main interest in his